-Sometimes, it’s difficult to know whether or not one is truly fighting drug abuse or addiction.
+Sometimes, it’s difficult to identify the symptoms of drug abuse or addiction.
 Often, people who have become dependent on drugs are unaware of this dependence.
 This is due to the altering of the brain’s way of operating as a result of the extensive use of drugs.
 Unfortunately, since it is sometimes difficult to know that one is abusing drugs, one could become addicted without even realizing it.
 So, it is important to know some of the symptoms of drug abuse.

 What is Drug Abuse?